Managing Roles and Permissions

 Now let's create 3 Custom Roles and set Permissions for each of them .

-Create a New Role Accountant and turn on permissions for Invoicing, Expenses and Payments as shown in the picture below.
+Create a New Role Accountant and turn on permissions for Estimates, Invoices and Payments as shown in the picture below.

 Now let's set the permissions for HR Role.